 A tea house in the tree-tops

 All children dream of a beautiful little treehouse in the tree tops, beyond the reach of adults.
 The Japanese architect Terunobu Fujimori is renowned for his new interpretations of the traditional Japanese tea house, made of natural materials and balanced on posts up to six metres high.
 It takes courage to visit Fujimori’s tea houses, and the children and adults who take up the challenge have to climb flimsy ladders leading up to the house entrance.
 In the minimalist interior of the tea house you can relax, dream yourself away and perhaps even enjoy a cup of traditional Japanese tea during one of the tea ceremonies that will be held in the house.
-Like Big Bambú, the tea house on the Art Playground is Terunobu Fujimori’s first work in Denmark.
+Like Geometry of Innocence, Tea Tree House on the Art Playground is Terunobu Fujimori’s first work in Denmark.

 In keeping with tradition, the two new works in Art Playground Ordrupgaard will be inaugurated with a big garden party in Ordrupgaard’s park in the spring of 2018.

 Attention!
 After the opening of the Geometry of Innocence and Tea Tree House May 31 2018 there will be special opening hours as well as certain access conditions and rules for the art works.